What is chai?

 Does your chai contain a dairy product?
 Are they vegan?

-Only our single serves, Masala Chai Latte, Kashmiri Chai Latte and Dirty Chai Latte, have a dairy milk added.
-All our other products are vegan, and we leave it up to you to add your own milk product of choice.
+All our products are vegan, and we leave it up to you to add your own milk product of choice.
 Our sugar is also vegan as we use a single crystallization sugar that is never bleached.

 What does “delivered dry” mean?